csemken/project-template/analysis/README.md

 dvc pull
 ```

-(On a server, open the authentication URL on a PC, follow the instructions, copy the URL and run `cd /tmp && wget <URL>` in a different terminal on the server.)
+(On a server, open the authentication URL on a PC, follow the instructions, copy the URL and run `curl <URL>` in a different terminal on the server.)

 4. (Optional) Install the [pre-commit](https://pre-commit.com/) git hooks.
 This will automatically run linters before `git commit`.
 It will also install the dvc hooks, which automatically run `dvc checkout` and `dvc push` after `git checkout` and before `git push`, respectively.
 ```shell